 The Guide includes information about the exam, sample exam questions, and a reference list.

-- Click HERE to view the May 2017 Canadian Dietetic Registration Exam Preparation Guide.
-The November 2017 Preparation Guide will be posted in July 2017.
+- Click HERE to view the Canadian Dietetic Registration Exam Preparation Guide.
+The French guide will be posted later in August.

 In compliance with CSA’s Model Code for the Protection of Personal Information, NSDA wishes to advise writers of the Canadian Dietetic Registration Exam (CDRE) that your name and contact information will be sent to Yardstick Assessment Strategies Inc., the exam developer and to Pearson VUE the company that provides exam writing centers for the CDRE.
 This information will be collected, used and disclosed according to their privacy policies.
 Your personal information is subject to U.S. laws, including the USA Patriot Act.